2. Set up Linodes

 High availability

-Linodes also eliminate the overhead that a physical redundant network would create for you.
-With our cost per usage model, you can scale your site as client-access requests increase.
-Linodes are easy to create and maintain, so you can quickly add another one to your cloud to expand redundancy.
+Cloud-based virtual machines also eliminate the overhead that a physical redundant network could create.
+Akamai Cloud’s cost-per-usage model lets you scale your site as client-access requests increase.
+Linodes are easy to create and maintain, so you can quickly add another one to your cloud to expand redundancy as needed.

 -

-Access Cloud Manager and log in using the account you created.
+Log into Cloud Manager using the account you created.

 -